ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 30. You should receive an *Error finding unicorn*.
 If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
 To authenticate our requests properly, we need to send an Authorization header.

-	> If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate.
+	!!! tip "If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate."

-31. Go back to Cloud9 and open the */website/src/pages/MainApp.js* files.
+31. Go back to Cloud9 and open the **/website/src/pages/MainApp.js** files.

-32. Browse down to the *getData* method you previously updated.
+32. Browse down to the **getData** method you previously updated.
 You will notice that the headers for the request currently include a blank *Authorization* header.

 33. Replace your current *getData* method with the following code which sends your user's Cognito identity token, encoded as a JSON web token, in the *Authorization* header with every request.